Acting Apprentice Company

 - In January, the Company performs in The Tens – a group of Ten-Minute Plays culled from the National Ten-Minute Play Competition and fully produced on one of the theatre’s main stages.

-- Each year, the theatre selects a group of both established and emerging playwrights and commissions them to write the Apprentice Anthology, a full-length and fully produced work that is part of the Humana Festival of New American Plays.
+- Each year, the theatre selects a group of both established and emerging playwrights and commissions them to write a full-length work that is a fully produced part of the Humana Festival of New American Plays.
 As part of the process, the playwrights visit Actors Theatre, meet with the apprentices, and workshop the piece with the company.
 Recent anthology playwrights include Dan Dietz, A. Rey Pamatmat, Marco Ramirez, Allison Moore, Jennifer Haley, Lucas Hnath, Deborah Stein, Kristoffer Diaz, Greg Kotis, Peter Sinn Nachtrieb, Anne Washburn, Lydia R. Diamond, and Deborah Zoe Laufer.

 - The theatre sponsors a regional playwriting contest for middle and high school students called New Voices.
 The Apprentice Company helps these young writers workshop, revise and ultimately perform the winning plays on one of the theatre’s main stages.